Glyn Ceiriog: Political representation

 Today, Glyn Ceiriog is administered by Wrexham County Borough Council, is in the Ceiriog Valley electoral ward, and has an independent councillor.

 The Llansantffraid Glyn Ceiriog Community Council meets every fourth Thursday in the month.
 Ten councillors represent the villages of Glyn Ceiriog, Garth, Pandy and Nantyr.

 Since 2011, Glyn Ceiriog has been represented in the Senedd by Ken Skates, the Welsh Labour Member of the Senedd for Clwyd South.

 From 2010 to 2019, Glyn Ceiriog was represented in the Parliament of the United Kingdom by Susan Jones, the Labour Party member of parliament for Clwyd South.
+From 2019 to 2024 it was represented by Simon Baynes of the Conservative Party.

-Since the 2019 general election, it has been represented by Simon Baynes of the Conservative Party.
+Following the 2023 review of Westminster constituencies the village became part of the Montgomeryshire and Glyndŵr constituency.
+Since the July 2024 it has been represented by Steve Witherden of the Labour Party.

 Physical geography/Geology

 Glyn Ceiriog is located in the Ceiriog Valley, a valley created by the River Ceiriog.
 Geologically, the area has Ordovician and Silurian strata.
 The soil is thin and peaty.

-Village Resources
+Village resources

 Glyn Ceiriog, being the principal village for the Ceiriog Valley, is home to many of the Valley’s resources: